 - Items gathered for reserve can usually be processed and given a status of "Reserve" within 24 hours of the Library's receiving it.

-- You may place your own materials on electronic reserve, provided that it does not violate copyright law.
+- Teachers may provide their own electronic materials, provided that it does not violate copyright law.
 For non-library items, or items not currently available through the library databases, faculty will need to show fair use compliance or a letter of permission to use the items electronically.